GiuseppeSerra93/L2XGNN/README.md

  - `python 3_main.py --connected={}`

 ## Explanation Evaluation
-The folder `xai_evaluation` contains the scripts to train, evaluate and plot the explanations obtained with our XAI method on a 3-layer GIN architecture.
+The folder `xai_evaluation` contains the scripts to train, evaluate, and plot the explanations obtained with our XAI method on a 3-layer GIN architecture.

 ### Datasets
 The folder `datasets` contains the raw data used for our experiments: `ba_2motifs` and `Mutagenicity (MUTAG_0)`.
 The first one can be directly obtained using commands from common [libraries](https://diveintographs.readthedocs.io/en/latest/xgraph/dataset.html#dig.xgraph.dataset.SynGraphDataset).
 The latter was manually downloaded from [this](https://github.com/chrisjtan/gnn_cff/tree/main/datasets/Mutagenicity_0) repository.
 The subfolder `data_splits` contains the splits used for this experiment.